Senior Power Electronics Engineer

 Building hardware for orbit.

-5 years designing flight-proven EPS & PCDU systems for operational LEO constellations.
+5 years delivering flight-proven EPS & PCDU systems for operational LEO constellations.
 From power architecture to on-orbit commissioning — full hardware lifecycle.

 5+